 The District is currently financially sound.
 As the preceding information shows, the District relies heavily upon property taxes, income taxes, and grants and entitlements.
 The District is currently collecting \$2.1 million per year from a 1% income tax.
 This income tax was renewed in November 2007 and collections will continue through fiscal year 2013.
-In addition, a \$2.1 million Emergency Levy was passed in May 2009 and collection began in the last half of fiscal year 2010.
+In addition, a \$2.1 million Emergency Levy was passed in May 2010 and collection began in the last half of fiscal year 2011.
 Collections on the Emergency Levy will continue through fiscal year 2014.
-This additional tax revenue, along with the District's cash balance, will provide the District with the necessary funds to meet its operating expenses through fiscal year 2010.
-The District currently has a sufficient cash balance to meet projected operating expenses through fiscal year 2013.
+This additional tax revenue, along with the District's cash balance, will provide the District with the necessary funds to meet its operating expenses through fiscal year 2015.
+The District currently has a sufficient cash balance to meet projected operating expenses through fiscal year 2015.

 However, the future financial stability of the District is not without challenges.
 The next challenge facing the District is the steady increase in enrollment.
 These projected increases are due to planned residential growth in the District.
-The District is currently utilizing five modular classrooms to house students.
+The District is currently utilizing ten modular classrooms to house students.
 The last five attempts to pass a building bond levy have not passed.
 The District is currently investigating the options available to house the growing student enrollment.
 The Board has created the Facility Finance Committee to investigate solutions to the overcrowding problem within the District and the School Finance committee to investigate solutions to the operating revenue situation.

 The last challenge facing the District is the future of State funding.
 The State of Ohio was found by the Ohio Supreme Court in March 1997 to be operating an unconstitutional educational system, one that was neither "adequate" nor "equitable".
 Since 1997, the State has directed its tax revenue growth toward school districts with little property tax wealth.
-At this time, the District is being funded at 98% of the same dollar amount as the previous fiscal year.
-It is projected that there will be a 2% decrease in the total funding from the State for each of the following fiscal years.
-The passage of House Bill 1 in July 2009 leaves the District receiving "guarantee" funding from the State.
-This "guarantee" funding brings the District's State funding level up to 98% of the same level of funding that it received in fiscal year 2010.
+At this time, the District is being funded at the same dollar amount as the previous fiscal year.
 The District anticipates a gradual loss in State revenue due to a decreasing State share in the current funding model.